talesm/bootlang/README.md

 # bootlang
-A small study on makeing a self-bootstraped language and compiler
+A small study on makeing a self-bootstraped language and compiler.

+See our lessons at https://talesm.github.io/bootlang